markuplint/markuplint/src/rule/custom-rule/README.md

 `document` that 1st argument on `verify` method is `Document` class instance. `Document` is not `Document` on HTML standard DOM API.
 It is Node tree for find to  location at source code that had created by HTML parser of markuplint.

-`locale` is locale language ID on user's OS.
+message is a function that transrate in locale on user's OS.

 `VerifyReturn` is structed by `level`, `message`, `line`, `col` and `raw`.